mesn1985/WebApplicationSecurityBasicsLab/crAPI/3_Active_reconnaissance.md

 If you use kali with WSL, you can simply can the loopback address(unless of course default settings have been changed).
 If you use a virtual machine, you should ensure that a NAT is configured between the host and VM.

-The wordlist used in these exercise can be found on the following paths:
+If you use WSL Kali Linux, the wordlist used in these exercise can be found on the following paths:
 - `/usr/share/wordlists/seclists/Discovery/Web-Content/common.txt`
 - `/usr/share/wordlists/seclists/Discovery/Web-Content/quickhits.txt`